Quango: United States

-Use of the term quango is less common in the United States although many US bodies, including Government Sponsored Enterprises, operate in the same fashion.
-However, Paul Krugman has stated that the US Federal Reserve is, effectively, "what the British call a quango...
+Use of the term quango is less common in the United States, although many US bodies, including government-sponsored enterprises, operate in the same fashion.
+Paul Krugman has stated that the US Federal Reserve is, effectively, "what the British call a quango...
 Its complex structure divides power between the federal government and the private banks that are its members, and in effect gives substantial autonomy to a governing board of long-term appointees."

-Other U.S.-based organizations that fit the original definition of quangos include the National Center for Missing and Exploited Children (NCMEC), the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).
+Other U.S.-based organizations that fit the original definition of quangos include the National Center for Missing and Exploited Children (NCMEC), the National Endowment for Democracy, the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).

-On the broader definition now used in the United Kingdom, there are hundreds of federal agencies that might be classed as quangos.
+By the broader definition now used in the United Kingdom, there are hundreds of federal agencies that might be classed as quangos.